medialab/minet/docs/cli.md

   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --resume                      "Whether to resume from an aborted collection.
+                                Need -o to be set.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
                                 info about this here:
                                 https://github.com/medialab/minet/blob/master/do